Data-Science-Salone/isogeocoder/README.md

 ## **About isogeocoder**
-isogeocoder is a tool that generates and assign standardized iso compliant unique identification number or coders for a location and entities. it can create and assign based on a countries administrative division geo-location or any level for your use case such as:
+isogeocoder is a tool that generates and assign standardized iso compliant unique identification number or coders for a location and entities.
+It can create and assign based on a countries administrative division geo-location or any level for your use case such as:

 *  Unique school identity in the education management information system.
 *  Unique health facility identity in health management information system.